 The equipment list is long and Mahindra are betting most equipment is first-in-class.
 The top-spec variant gives you two-zone climate control, electrically-adjustable rear view wing mirrors, height adjustable front seats, a sunroof, auto-dimming rear-view mirror, ambient lighting among others.
 The front seats are large but don’t offer too much thigh support.
 However, the cushioning is very comfortable and the two-tone scheme works extremely well for the cabin.

 The back seats offer generous space with good headroom and legroom.
 The seats are also flat meaning three people can sit with reasonable comfort.
-You do get rear AC vents but the centre tunnel does not eat into the passenger’s foot space.
+You don’t get rear AC vents either and the centre tunnel does not eat into the passenger’s foot space.
 All the three passengers get adjustable headrests which make the back seat more comfortable and even safer.
 However, the thigh support, like the front seats, is lacking a fair bit.

 The two-tone colour scheme makes the cabin feel airy and spacious